WeatherMagic/thor/doc/earthsystemcog_summary.md

 3. OBS!
 With most climate data models there is only one variable of interesst often by the same name as the file.
 Press it and nothing else.

 ## Variable categori
-When choosing data from earthsystemCoG there are a lot of different categories to choose from.
+When choosing a project in earthsystemCoG and searching for data in it there are a lot of different categories to choose from.
 This text is ment to explain what those different categories are and what the variables in them stand for.

+### Project
+What project do you want to serch for data in?
+Often the same as the project you are in but certain projects can have "sub" projects.

+### Product
+???

+### Domain
+What region is the data from?
+The normal regions are:

+* AFR - Africa
+* ANT - Antartica
+* ARC - Arctic
+* AUS - Australia
+* CAM - Central America
+* EAS - East America
+* EUR - Europe
+* MNA -
+* NAM -
+* SAM -
+* WAS - West America

+After the region name there is always a number if the number is high say 44 it means low resolution.
+If the number is low it means high resolution.

+After the number there can be and "i" if it is there it means that the 2D map has been projected on a sphere.

+###